MyPureCloud/genesys-cloud-webrtc-sdk/doc/index.md

 #### `acceptPendingSession()`
 Accept a pending session based on the passed in ID.

+If fromHeadset is false, a call will be made to the headset library to ensure the connected device's state is properly updated.
+If fromHeadset is true, no call to the headset library will be made.
+This is because if the event comes from the headset, its state will already be the most up to date

 Declaration:
 ``` ts
 acceptPendingSession(params: { conversationId: string }): Promise<void>;
 ```
 Params:
 * `conversationId: string` Required: id of the pending conversation to accept
+  * `fromHeadset?: boolean` Optional: if `true` do not call headsets library functions, if `false` call headsets library functions
 Returns: a promise that fullfils once the session accept goes out

 #### `rejectPendingSession()`